znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 \end{aligned}
 $$

-Because the commutator of the location and momentum operator does not vanish:
+Because the commutator of the position and momentum operator does not vanish:
 $$[\hat x, \hat p] = \hat x \hat p - \hat p \hat x = i \hbar$$ we see, that the ladder operators do not commute too: